On orthogonal local models of Hodge type: Flatness

-\begin{proof} From Remark \ref{dimension} we have that $U_{d,l}$ has dimension $d-1.$ From Remark \ref{C-M remark} we have that the dimension of $\overline U_{d,l}$ is $d-2.$ Using the fact that $U_{d,l}$ is Cohen Macaulay, see Theorem \ref{C-M mixed}, we obtain that $ht((\pi))=1$.
-Hence, we have that $(\pi)$ is a regular sequence i.e $\pi$ is not a zero divisor (see \cite{Ho}).
-From this, flatness of $U_{d,l}$ follows. \end{proof}
+\begin{proof} From Remark \ref{dimension} we have that $U_{d,l}$ has dimension $d-1.$ From Remark \ref{C-M remark} we have that the dimension of $\overline U_{d,l}$ is $d-2.$ Using the fact that $U_{d,l}$ is Cohen-Macaulay, see Theorem \ref{C-M mixed}, we obtain that $ht((\pi))=1$.
+Hence, we have that $(\pi)$ is a regular sequence i.e. $\pi$ is not a zero divisor (see \cite{Ho}).
+From this, flatness of $U_{d,l}$ follows. \end{proof} $\quad$\\ {\sl Proof of Theorem \ref{mthm1}.} Given the arguments in Sections 4 and 5 above, it just remains to show that $U_{d,l} \subset \Mloc(\Lambda) $.